fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-setup-brand.md

 1. In the Teams admin center, go to **Voice** > **Service configuration** > **SMS** > **Step 1: Create brand**.
 1. Select **Create brand your brand to start / Updated brand / View details** to open a right-side configuration slide-out and populate the fields with your company's information.

 The form fields change dynamically depending on your company's country/region and status.
 For example, if your company's headquarters is in the US and is a *publicly traded* company, more fields are required to disclose your company's stock symbol.
-However, if you have a private company, a stock symbol won't be required.
+However, if you have a private company, a stock symbol isn't required.

 Populate your Brand application to The Campaign Registry according to the field headers as follows: